airisrare/PATTYULMS_project/Pattyulms.md

 ### Uptime Robot

 - Uptime Robot is a very simple and easy way to star monitoring a live site.
 We can add the url to the website and set how often we would like to ping our endpoint.
 We will get an alert if the PATTYULMS site is down.
+- Uptime robot was not implemented as of 4-30 because cloud development has not been complete.
 ---

 ### Logging